RUC-MIALAB/ACPred-BMF/docs/source/community/faq.md

 ## General Questions

-**1. What are the merits of PSAIA in respect of functionality, performance, and/or accuracy?**
+**1. What are the merits of ACPred-BMF in respect of functionality, performance, and/or accuracy?**

-Users are referred to the introduction of features of PSAIA in the [PSAIA-README](https://github.com/RUC-MIALAB/PSAIA/blob/main/README.md).
+Users are referred to the introduction of features of ACPred-BMF in the [ACPred-BMF-README](https://github.com/RUC-MIALAB/ACPred-BMF/blob/main/README.md).

 ## Setting up jobs

-**1. Does PSAIA support Windows?**
+**1. Does ACPred-BMF support Windows?**

-No, the main implementation programs of PSAIA are currently shell files, and it does not support Windows operating system at the moment.
+Yes, the main implementation programs of ACPred-BMF are currently python files, You can run the corresponding files in the Python editor on Windows according to the order specified in main.sh.

-**2. Can PSAIA calculate several pdb files simultaneously for input?**
+**2. Can ACPred-BMF predict several fasta files simultaneously for input?**

-Yes,you just need to put the pdb files into data/pdb/.
+Yes, you just need to put the fasta files into data/.

 ## Failed jobs

-**1. Why can't I use Naccess or Qcontacts?**
+**1. Why am I receiving an error when I run the program?**

+First, you need to check if you have installed the prerequisite environment as instructed.
+Secondly, you need to verify if the contents of your input file are correct.
+Third, you should ensure that your input file is placed in the data folder.
+Finally, you need to confirm if you are running the main file in the specified format according to the instructions.
+[ACPred-BMF-README](https://github.com/RUC-MIALAB/ACPred-BMF/blob/main/README.md)

-You need to first check if you have followed the instructions about Naccess in the [PSAIA-README](https://github.com/RUC-MIALAB/PSAIA/blob/main/README.md).
-If following the document instructions still doesn't work, please contact the [PSAIA developer](13168zsl@ruc.edu.cn).
+If it still doesn't work, please contact the [ACPred-BMF developer](13168zsl@ruc.edu.cn).

 [back to top](#frequently-asked-questions)